-Conduct travel time studies, if needed, for specific corridors.
-When and where needed, this will include an evaluation of travel time for public transit service within the MTPO area along highimpact routes (MTPO, LENOWISCO PDC, TDOT, VDOT)
+Conduct travel time studies, if needed, for specific corridors (SR 357).
+Moccasin Gap, when and where needed.
+This will include an evaluation of travel time for public transit service within the MTPO area along high-impact routes (MTPO, LENOWISCO PDC, TDOT, VDOT), specifically I-81 to East Stone Drive